Bishwa Ijtema

-The Ijtema is non-political and therefore it draws people of all persuasions.
+The Ijtema is non-political, and draws people of all persuasions.
 It is attended by devotees from 150 countries.
-The majority of its devotees come from across Bangladesh, the world's third largest Muslim majority country.
+The majority of its devotees come from across Bangladesh, the world's third-largest Muslim majority country.
+Despite being larger than Hajj, the obligatory Muslim pilgrimage, the voluntary Bishwa Ijtema remains largely unknown and underreported in the West.
+During the Ijtema, free meals and accommodation are provided by volunteers.